Home HR Insights 4 Ways to Help Your Employees Retire

 4 Ways to Help Your Employees Retire

-Helping your employees retire successfully is not only a responsible and ethical business practice but can also contribute to employee loyalty and overall workplace satisfaction.
-Here are four ways to support your employees in preparing for retirement:
+Helping your employees retire successfully is not only a responsible and ethical business practice, but can also contribute to employee loyalty and overall workplace satisfaction.
+Here are four ways to support your employees in proactively preparing for retirement:

-1. Ensure that your long-tenured employees will remain valuable to your organization.
+1. Ensure that your long-tenured employees remain valuable to your organization.

 2. Reassess your 401(k) plan.

 This plan has been in existence for 30 years and has failed to equip the majority of the workforce with the ability to retire.
-Reconsider funding (or increasing) a (the) 401(k) match when budgeting payroll increases.
-Consider automatically enrolling your employees into your 401(k) plan upon hire — even if your majority wage earner is near minimum wage.
+Reconsider funding or increasing a 401(k) match when budgeting payroll increases.
+Consider automatically enrolling your employees into your 401(k) plan upon hire — even if your majority wage earners are near minimum wage.

 3. Consider other forms of Benefit Programs.

 Most Long-Term Disability plans end at age 65.
-Invest in an insurance plan that will provide benefits for employees after age 65 when the likelihood of becoming too ill to continue working increases.
-At Achilles Group we have seen our clients struggle to honor their long-time employees when they have become too ill to work but are not financially prepared to retire by continuing their wages on the company’s payroll indefinitely.
-This puts a difficult burden of decision making on a company owner.
+Invest in an insurance plan that will provide benefits for employees after age 65, when the likelihood of becoming too ill to continue working increases.
+At Achilles Group, we have seen our clients struggle to honor their long-time employees when they have become too ill to work but are not financially prepared to retire, by continuing their wages on the company’s payroll indefinitely.
+This puts a difficult burden of decision-making on a company owner.
 An insurance plan offered only to long-tenured employees will save expense and heartache.
-Although the premiums may be higher for this age group, you would not be offering the benefit for your entire workforce, but only for those aged 60+.
+Although the premiums may be higher for this age group, you would not be offering the benefit to your entire workforce, but only to those aged 60+.

 4. Educate all employees regularly about retirement to improve your employees’ savings behavior.